hoangton/smartcash/smarthive/using.rst

 Voting on proposals
 ===================

-You can voting on proposals from Web wallet, Node Client Wallet, Electrum Wallet and any kind of wallet that support sign message.
+You can voting on proposals from Web wallet, NodeClient Wallet, Electrum Wallet and any kind of wallet that support sign message.

 For information on how to create a proposal, see :ref:`here
 <creating-proposals>`.